 The rest of this paper is organized as follows.
-Section~\ref{sec:problem} covers the background related to the problem of recovering missing pixels in degraded images.
-Section~\ref{sec:gp-conv} describes the details of our CoInGP method, showing how a GP tree can be used as a convolutional predictor for missing pixels and defining the corresponding supervised learning task for.
-Section~\ref{sec:exp-set} explains the experimental settings that we adopted to test our CoInGP method, while Section~\ref{sec:results} reports the results of our experiments.
-Section~\ref{sec:discussion} gives an interpretation of the main experimental findings that can be drawn from our results, and formulate some hypotheses worth exploring to investigate the observed behavior of CoInGP further.
-Finally, Section~\ref{sec:conclusions} sums up the main contributions of our paper and points out some future directions of research on the subject.
+Section~\ref{sec:problem} formalizes the problem of predicting the central pixel in a sliding window by exploiting the information in the surrounding ones.
+Section~\ref{sec:gp-conv} presents the details of our CoInGP method, showing how a GP tree can be used to predict an image's pixels and defining an appropriate fitness function to evaluate the quality of its predictions.
+Section~\ref{sec:exp-set} describes the experimental settings adopted in our empirical assessment of CoInGP and summarizes the obtained results.
+Section~\ref{sec:discussion} gives an interpretation of the main experimental findings that can be drawn from our results and formulates some hypotheses worth exploring to investigate the observed behavior of CoInGP further.
+Finally, Section~\ref{sec:conclusions} recaps the main contributions of our paper and suggests future research directions on the subject.